SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 window.
 If you need more styling options, use the HTML-tool.
 A text tool can be converted to an HTML-tool via the menu option __convert to HTML tool__.

-For a visual tutorial see this [link](https://www.researchcatalogue.net/view/273532/273533/0/937 "link to video tutorials").

 <!-- insert link to video tutorials -->